Gale Storm: Recording artist

 In Gallatin, Tennessee, in November 1954, a 10-year-old girl, Linda Wood, was watching Storm on a Sunday night television variety show, NBC's Colgate Comedy Hour, hosted by Gordon MacRae, singing one of the popular songs of the day.
 Linda's father asked her who was singing and was told it was Gale Storm from My Little Margie.
 Linda's father Randy Wood was president of Dot Records, and he liked Storm so much that he called to sign her before the end of the television show.
-Her first record, "I Hear You Knockin'", a cover version of a rhythm and blues hit by Smiley Lewis, sold over a million copies.
+Her first record, "I Hear You Knockin'", a cover of a rhythm and blues hit by Smiley Lewis, sold over a million copies.